bevyengine/rfcs/rfcs/59-from_reflect_ergonomics.md

 There may be some cases where a user has data that doesn't conform to `FromReflect` but is still serializable.
 For example, we might not want to make `Entity` constructible, but we could still pass along data that *represents* an `Entity` so we it can be constructed in some Bevy-controlled way.

 These types require manual reconstruction of the real type using the deserialized data.
-This is what the previous behavior of `ReflectDeserializer::deserialize`.
+As such, they should just deserialize to a Dynamic and leave the construction part up to the user.
+The `ReflectDeserializer::deserialize` method, before this RFC, would do just that and return a Dynamic for *all* types.
 We can re-enable this behavior on the deserializer be disabling automatic conversion:

 ```rust
 // Disable automatic conversions